Shopping Cart

 "We checked in at 5:45 and were disappointed to find out that the bathhouse closed at 4:30 pm and didn't open until 12:00 pm the next day.
 That meant that we wouldn't be able to soak, the main reason that we chose this resort." (unattributed Yelp review "not currently recommended" at bottom of page - might have to click a few times to bring up)

-One especially poignant, more recent post reflected how Springs's limited mineral water supply and tubs had kept more visitors from enjoying therapeutic soaks:
+One especially poignant post reflected how the Springs's limited mineral water supply and tubs kept more visitors from enjoying the therapeutic soaks:

 "I guess this is their policy but it left a really bad taste in my mouth.
 I grew up an hour away from Stewart Mineral Springs and have always been really curious to go, which makes this experience devastatingly disappointing.